chinmayakumardas/iterator/README.md

 ↗
 ```

-Disable or simplify the custom cursor on mobile.
+Disable or simplify it on mobile.

 ---

-# 22. Performance Requirements
+# 39. Performance Requirements

 High-end animation must not compromise performance.